- Chris Gorak

 Any American viewer is susceptible to the frightening imagery and aberrant post-9/11 paranoia present in Chris Gorak’s independent thriller Right at Your Door.
 It begins with “dirty bombs” hitting Los Angeles, creating citywide panic.
 Toxic ash will soon begin to fall from the sky.
-Radio and television broadcasts say to stay inside and close up your doors and windows when the ash clouds eventually arrive.
-Brad (Rory Cochrane) is still inside his suburban home when the bombs hit, but his wife Lexi (Mary McCormac) has already left for work, and remains downtown where the bombs detonated.
-But a moral question exists: Should Brad seal his house and save himself, or wait for Lexi to show?
-He ventures out to find her, finding that police have blocked all side-streets.
-He sees a car covered with ash come from the city; the driver, exposed to who-knows-what, tries to run, but gas-masked coppers gun him down.
+Radio and television broadcasts say staying inside and closing your doors and windows when the ash clouds eventually arrive.
+Brad (Rory Cochrane) is still inside his suburban home when the bombs hit, but his wife Lexi (Mary McCormac) has already left for work, and she’s downtown when the bombs detonate.
+But a moral question exists: Should Brad seal his house and save himself or wait for Lexi to show?
+He ventures out to find her, finding that police have blocked all side streets.
+He sees a car covered with ash come from the city; the driver, exposed to who-knows-what, tries to run but gas-masked coppers gun him down.
 Brad races back home, sealing the house just before an eerie shower of noxious ash washes everything with a layer of gray.
 Meanwhile, Lexi doesn’t answer her cell.

 Radio broadcasts are uncertain of the ash’s effects, so there’s no telling what exposure means.
-Government announcements advise to keep those exposed in an isolated area.
-Such mandates are of no concern to Lexi when she arrives at the house, coughing and vomiting, banging on the door for Brad to let her in.
+The government broadcasts advise keeping those exposed in an isolated area.
+Such mandates are of no concern to Lexi when she arrives at the house, coughing and vomiting, banging on Brad’s door to let her in.
 Their love and trust for one another should be put to the test in these scenes, except Gorak misses the opportunity to infuse interpersonal drama into his picture; instead, he relies solely on aspects of media-fueled hysteria and the government’s failed rescue.

 Prior to writing and directing this, his first feature, Gorak provided art design on films like Fight Club, Minority Report, and The Man Who Wasn’t There.
-He has an impeccable sense of visuality, making his limited space active and scary with every frame.
+He has an impeccable sense of visuality, making every frame of limited space active and scary.
 Occasionally the shot moves to the L.A. skyline filled with smoke and faint fires, like something frighteningly familiar on CNN.
-Filmed just after the Katrina disaster, images of panic-stricken survivors resonate true enough, and close with a shocking twist-finale that offers harsh observations on uncoordinated disaster efforts.
+Filmed just after the Katrina disaster, the film’s images of panic-stricken survivors resonate as true enough, and it closes with a shocking twist finale that offers harsh observations on uncoordinated disaster efforts.

-Made with a shoestring budget, Right at Your Door first screened at the 2006 Sundance Film Festival, where it received a nomination for the Grand Jury Prize, and won for its exciting cinematography by Tom Richmond.
-And though it was purchased by Lionsgate Films for $3 million, their distribution didn’t exceed much more than 20 screens nationwide.
+Made with a shoestring budget, Right at Your Door was first screened at the 2006 Sundance Film Festival, where it received a nomination for the Grand Jury Prize, and won for its exciting cinematography by Tom Richmond.
+And though Lionsgate Films purchased it for $3 million, their distribution didn’t exceed much more than 20 screens nationwide.
 Indeed, this is a low-budget indie movie, but it has bold ideas, even if it doesn’t see enough of them through to the end.